Aykhan03/Client-Server/README.md

 ## Getting Started
 Before running the programs, ensure that the required FIFOs are created for `server_client_fifo.cpp` and that the network configuration is correctly set up for `server_client_socket.cpp`.

-## Contributions
-Contributions are welcome.
-Please feel free to submit pull requests or open issues to discuss proposed changes or enhancements.

-## License
-[Insert License Information Here]